stevealbertwong/stevealbertwong.github.io/_posts/2018-2-10-Dining-Philosophers.md

 ---
 layout: post
 comments: true
-title:  "Classic Dining Philosophers deadlock problem, solutions and its analogy to deadlock in multi-threaded server"
+title:  "Classic Dining Philosophers deadlock problem in multi-threaded server, threadpool with load balancing in scaling modern web architecture distributed system."
-excerpt: "Classic Dining Philosophers deadlock problem, solving it using condition variable and semaphore and its analogy to deadlock in multi-threaded server"
+excerpt: "Classic Dining Philosophers deadlock problem is solvable using condition variable, semaphore and threadpool.
+Such solution goes beyond just solving deadlock in multi-threaded server.
+It also provides an introduction to understand load balancing and threadpoll in scaling distribution system in modern web architecture."
 date:   2017-01-20 11:00:00
 mathjax: true
 ---

 ![](/assets/miscellaneous/dining-philosopher.png)